 More on Congress

-WASHINGTON – Congressman Paul Mitchell (MI-10) released the following statement this afternoon regarding the Special Counsel’s report:
+WASHINGTON – Congressman Paul Mitchell (MI-10) released the following statement on the Senate’s impeachment trial of President Trump:

-WASHINGTON – Today, Congressman Paul Mitchell (MI-10) released the following statement after voting against H.R.1:
+WASHINGTON – Congressman Paul Mitchell (MI-10) released the following statement this afternoon after voting against both Articles of Impeachment:

 WASHINGTON – Congressman Paul Mitchell (MI-10) released the following statement this afternoon after voting yes on the Consolidated Appropriations Act (H.R.
 1158) and the Further Consolidated Appropriations Act (H.R.
 1865):

 “The most fundamental duty of Congress is funding the government, and while I am pleased an agreement was reached on the FY2020 appropriations packages, I do not believe we should be taking a bow.
 Again, Congress needed a last-minute agreement to fund the federal government for the remaining ten months of FY2020.